 It turned out to be a rather convenient coincidence that I had become actively involved in canning and gardening at the time.

 It was also rather convenient that I had more tomatoes than I knew what to do with.

-I started canning my own salsa and my world was changed forever.
+I started canning my own homemade salsa recipe and my world was changed forever.

-I remember those first batches of salsa, arguing with my mom about what constituted “spicy.”
+I remember those first restaurant style salsa recipe, arguing with my mom about what constituted “spicy.”
 Hint: she doesn’t like spicy food.
 All of it was too spicy for her.

 These were the good ole’ days before the internet and “tested safe canning recipes.”

 Thankfully, we do have tested safe recipes now.
 This recipe is an adaptation from the recipe I got from the National Center for Preserving Food website.

 If you are looking for a delicious and safe salsa recipe to can at home, look no further than this fantastic restaurant style salsa recipe.
 It is the best homemade salsa recipe I have ever tasted, and it is also safe for water bath canning.

 So go ahead and give it a try, you won’t be disappointed!

 - How Long will Homemade Canned Salsa Last?